2019-2020 TRAINING GRANT RECIPIENTS

-Erin "Taylor" Kelly, BS, Trainee
+Erin "Taylor" Kelly, BS

-Geoffrey Attardo, PhD, PI, University of California, Davis
+Assistant Professor, University of California, Davis

-The Attardo lab centers around the reproductive biology of insect vectors of human disease.
+Geoffrey Attardo is an assistant professor in the Department of Entomology and Nematology at the UC Davis.
+He specializes in medical entomology, reproductive physiology, molecular biology and genetics.The Attardo lab centers around the reproductive biology of insect vectors of human disease.
 The primary subjects of his work have been mosquitoes and tsetse flies.
 Attardo has studied how female mosquitoes regulate gene expression in response to blood feeding.
 He also studies the reproductive biology of tsetse flies, unique insects that lactate and give birth to live young.
 This work covers multiple areas of reproduction in tsetse including nutrition; analysis of genes associated with reproduction; the role symbiotic bacteria play in tsetse reproduction; and the interactions between insect vectors and the parasites they vector.

 “Transcriptomic profiles of Ixodes pacificus under acaricide treatment and host blood meal“

-Kacie Ring, BS, Trainee
+Kacie Ring, MS

-Andrea Swei, PhD, PI, San Francisco State University
+Associate Professor, San Francisco State University

-Research in the Swei Lab employs interdisciplinary approaches to understand the factors that determine the distribution and prevalence of Lyme disease and other tick-borne diseases.
+Andrea Swei is an associate professor in the Department of Biology at the San Francisco State University.
+Research in the Swei lab employs interdisciplinary approaches to understand the factors that determine the distribution and prevalence of Lyme disease and other tick-borne diseases.
 Swei’s research focuses on several different tick-borne disease systems such as Lyme disease, babesiosis, and Borrelia miyamotoi and employ ecological theory to examine the role of disturbance, habitat fragmentation, and biodiversity on tick-borne disease ecology and public health risk.

 “Identification of social determinants of health associated with Aedes aegypti prevalence across Maricopa County“